Chaklader/SignalSyncPro/papers/PAPER_2.md

 **Well-Defined Decision Boundaries:**

-Counterfactual analysis reveals stable, well-defined decision boundaries with small L2 distances (0.07-0.52) and fast convergence (3-22 iterations).
+Counterfactual analysis reveals stable, well-defined decision boundaries with moderate L2 distances (0.33-0.45) and fast convergence (16-19 iterations for standard scenarios).
 The agent operates with moderate sensitivity—neither hair-trigger reactive nor insensitive to traffic changes.
-Bus priority decisions show the crispest boundaries (L2=0.0733, 3 iterations), indicating the agent learned sharp activation thresholds for bus assistance.
+Rare transitions show more variable convergence (2-22 iterations), indicating different boundary characteristics for less common decision changes.
 This boundary stability suggests the policy generalizes well rather than exhibiting chaotic decision-making.

 **Hierarchical Decision Structure:**

 The extracted decision tree reveals hierarchical decision logic with TLS6_Phase_P1 as the root split, followed by TLS3_Phase_P3 and phase duration features at subsequent levels.
 This hierarchy mirrors traffic engineering intuition: first determine which phase is active (context), then consider timing and queue state (conditions), finally select appropriate action (decision).
-The tree's 90.53% test accuracy with only 8 levels demonstrates that relatively simple rule structures can capture the agent's learned behavior.
+The tree's 89.5% test accuracy with only 8 levels demonstrates that relatively simple rule structures can capture the agent's learned behavior.

 **Emergent Bus Priority Logic:**